mission-of-mercy/mission-of-mercy/README.md

 Mission of Mercy Software
 =========================

-Mission of Mercy software was first created to streamline patient intake, x-ray, and check-out processes for the 2009 Connecticut Mission of Mercy dental clinic.
+Clinic management software for Mission of Mercy events.

 ## Requirements